 Pretty much as soon as I started to think/feel about the problem, the chorus came out… especially the part about swearing into the air.
-And it was oom-pah-pah (waltzy) circus klezmer calliope music right from the very beginning, which is good because I got a Yamaha EZ-310 a while back and that kind of ponderous note playing is something that I can do well enough to support the melodic score generation.
+And the lyrics were internally audible as oom-pah-pah (waltzy) circus klezmer calliope music right from the very beginning (which is still familiar and comforting from my scattered circus work days), which is good because I got a Yamaha EZ-310 a while back and that kind of ponderous note playing is something that I can do well enough to support the melodic score generation.

 I was influenced by the “Oom Pah Pah” song from the movie Oliver! because how could I not be?
 Mostly it was just the notion of the barmaid leading the crowd in a sing-along.